Downtown Line: Future

-On 17 January 2013, plans were announced for a southern extension extending from Expo to connect with the Eastern Region line (ERL); the ERL has since been subsumed into the Thomson-East Coast line.
+On 17 January 2013, plans were announced for a southern extension extending from Expo to connect with the Eastern Region Line (ERL); the ERL has since been subsumed into the Thomson–East Coast Line.
 The extension was to provide more travel options and enhance connectivity for the residents along the East Coast.
-The Downtown Line 3 extension (DTL3e) was finalised and announced on 15 August 2014, in conjunction with the announcement of the Thomson–East Coast line.
-Two stations, Xilin MRT station and Sungei Bedok MRT station, will be added to the Downtown Line, with Sungei Bedok as an interchange station with the Thomson–East Coast line.
+The Downtown Line 3 extension (DTL3e) was finalised and announced on 15 August 2014, in conjunction with the announcement of the Thomson–East Coast Line.
+Two stations, Xilin MRT station and Sungei Bedok MRT station, will be added to the Downtown Line, with Sungei Bedok as an interchange station with the Thomson–East Coast Line.
 It will lengthen the line by 2.2 km.
-Expected to be completed in 2025, Stage 3e will connect the current East West line at Expo station and the future TEL at Sungei Bedok station.
+Expected to be completed in the second half of 2026, Stage 3e will connect the current East–West Line at Expo station and the future TEL at Sungei Bedok station.

-On 7 March 2019, Hume station was announced to be opened by 2025 to better serve Hillview residents.
 An additional extension to the Downtown Line to Sungei Kadut station from Bukit Panjang station was announced on 25 May 2019 by the LTA.
 The extension is set to cut down travel time to the downtown area by up to 30 minutes for those living in the northwestern area of Singapore.
 The extension is expected to be completed by the mid-2030s.
 A study will also be conducted to determine the stops to be added between the Sungei Kadut and the existing Bukit Panjang stations.

+On 6 December 2024, it was announced that Stage 3e will commence operation in the second half of 2026.

+On 6 January 2025, a 4 km extension to the future Sungei Kadut station was announced, including an additional unnamed station between Sungei Kadut station and Bukit Panjang station, slated to begin operation in 2035.

 Notable incidents

-A malfunction in the platform screen doors at Botanic Gardens station resulted in trains bypassing the station and a seven-hour disruption on 3 May 2017.
-Downtown line operator SBS Transit said that the doors malfunctioned at 5:45am due to a signalling-related fault, and could not open automatically.
-The fault was rectified at 12:54pm and the platform reopened for passenger service, with the affected door remaining closed for repairs.
+A fire occurred on a maintenance locomotive which was carrying out works at Mattar station on 24 May 2024 at around 1:00 am.
+This resulted in the section between Fort Canning and Mattar stations to be closed as the locomotive could not be moved until heat from its body dissipated.
+The fire was put out by SCDF and one staff member was conveyed to the hospital for smoke inhalation.
+Train services at the affected MRT stations resumed at 7:26 am after more than an hour since the start of train service.